Ryushe/ryushe.github.io/infosec/vulns.md

 Terms:
 Session Management - id's which subsequent http requests are being made by each user
 - token/cookie (ex)

+Areas to look for:
+1. /admin not protected just hidden
+2. js file discloses admin endpoint
+3. Can control decisions by submitting value
+    - eg: ?admin=true or role=1
+4. can get around controls by adding custom header
+    - X-Original-URL: /admin/deleteUser
+5. changing request type `GET, POST, PUT, DELETE` causes application to run request
+6. idors hehe
+    - idor + improper storage of files (in this case files had guid in them)
+    - sends the request but deoesnt show user??? www
+    - idor -> source code contains cleartext passwords
+    - idor -> easily named files that are cleartext
+        - resend request with different filename and download file
+7. steps of validation with incorrect ac's
+8. referers -> submitted in HTTP indicating which page initiated request
+    - if referer == /admin request allowed
+        - works because request scanned to see if admin, if admin request allowed through
+9. Location controls

 Resources [link](https://www.youtube.com/watch?v=_jz5qFWhLcg&ab_channel=RanaKhalil)